EdvinTr/staytard-frontend/README.md

+## Description
-This is the frontend for my clone of Stayhard which I created for a school project.
+This is the frontend for my clone of https://stayhard.se which I created for a school project.

+The project is built using Next.js since in the real world, most eCommerce websites have SEO as a requirement which typically involves the usage of SSG or SSR which Next provides.

 ## If you want to run the project